 The global event celebrates the “social, economic, cultural and political achievements of women” and “also marks a call to action for accelerating women's equality.”

 The very first gathering for International Women's Day occurred in 1911, where “more than one million women and men attended rallies campaigning for women's rights to work, vote, be trained, to hold public office and end discrimination.”

-The event inspired further discussion and reforms on women’s working conditions and labour rights during the era of rapid industrialisation in the United States.
+The event inspired further discussion and reforms on women’s working conditions and labor rights during the era of rapid industrialization in the United States.
 Soon after, women started organizing in Europe and beyond to advocate for women’s rights.

 To learn more about how you can join us in celebrating International Women’s Day, visit the official website here.